zoros3c/susano/README.md

 **Abhijeet’s** [Linkedin](https://www.linkedin.com/in/abhijeet-kumawat/)  | [Twitter](https://twitter.com/AbhijeetKumaw10)

 - For any queries, doubt, suggestion or for reporting any error, kindly connect with us via above social handles.
 We’ll be glad to have your suggestion regarding this tool.
-- Thnaks for using our tool😊
+- Thanks for using our tool😊

 # ***:: Workflow ::***